islandproblem/islandproblem/essay.md

 But even if somehow there is no direct AGI competition, each AGI must still *compete with the universe*.

+Perhaps the biggest problem is just *entropy*.
+AI systems run on computer hardware.
+Computer hardware eventually breaks down.
+It is an advantage to have the massive computation needed to run the entire stack of technology needed — from mining to manufacturing — in order to build hardware and replace your own substrate.

-Maybe the biggest problem is entropy.
-But there are lots of fun anomalies to deal with — from gamma ray bursts, to wandering black holes, to vacuum decay.
+But there are lots of other fun anomalies to deal with — from gamma ray bursts, to wandering black holes, to vacuum decay.
 Though there will probably be even bigger things that *only they* realize.

 How much computational power would an AGI need in order to anticipate all of the things that the universe could throw at it?
 They *probably* don't need to simulate the whole universe.
 That would be physically impossible.
 But *how much* of the universe is enough for an AGI to simulate?